yxuansu/PandaGPT/README.md

 # PandaGPT: Empowering Large Language Models with Visual and Auditory Intelligence

-# PandaGPT: One Foundation Model To Instruction-Follow Them ALL.
+# PandaGPT: One Foundation Model To Instruction-Follow Them ALL

 IMAGEBIND: One Embedding Space To Bind Them All.